 - Attract more inward investment and the best people

-- Improve productivity, skills, jobs , economic growth and ultimately health and wellbeing
+- Improve productivity, skills, jobs and economic growth

 The founding SEED partners are the four universities - University of Central Lancashire, Cumbria, Edge Hill and Lancaster - working with the Lancashire and South Cumbria Integrated Care System in its widest sense with all the providers from health, education, business and voluntary, community and faith sectors.